Yokosuka D4Y Suisei: Background and features

-Development of the aircraft began in 1938 at the Yokosuka Naval Air Technical Arsenal when the Imperial Japanese Navy Aviation Bureau (Kaigun Kōkū Hombu) issued requirements of a Navy Experimental 13-Shi (Note: In the Japanese Navy designation system, specifications were given a Shi number based on the year of the Emperor's reign it was issued.
-In this case 13-Shi stood for 1938, the 13th year of the Shōwa era.)
-Carrier Borne specification for an aircraft carrier-based dive bomber to replace the Aichi D3A.
-Its design was inspired by the Heinkel He 118 which the Japanese Navy had acquired from Germany in early 1938.
-The aircraft was a single-engine, all-metal low-wing monoplane, with a wide-track retractable undercarriage and wing-mounted dive brakes.
-It had a crew of two: a pilot and a navigator/radio-operator/gunner, seated under a long, glazed canopy which provided good all-round visibility.
-The pilot of bomber versions was provided with a telescopic bombsight.
-The aircraft was powered by an Aichi Atsuta liquid-cooled inverted V12 engine, a licensed copy of the German Daimler-Benz DB 601, rated at 895 kW (1,200 hp).
-The radiator was behind and below the three-blade propeller, as in the Curtiss P-40 Warhawk.
+The aircraft, which featured all-metal construction, was typically flown a crew of two, a pilot and a navigator/radio-operator/gunner, which were seated under a lengthy glazed canopy that provided good all-round visibility.
+On bomber versions of the aircraft, the pilot was provided with a telescopic bombsight.
+As originally designed, the aircraft was powered by a single Aichi Atsuta liquid-cooled inverted V12 engine, a licensed copy of the German Daimler-Benz DB 601, which was rated to produce up to 895 kW (1,200 hp).
+The radiator was located behind and below the three-blade propeller, akin to the Curtiss P-40 Warhawk.

-The aircraft had a slim fuselage that enabled it to reach high speeds in horizontal flight and in dives, while it had excellent maneuverability despite high wing loading, with the Suisei having superior performance to contemporary dive bombers such as the Curtiss SB2C Helldiver.
-In order to conform with the Japanese Navy's requirement for long range, weight was minimized by not fitting the D4Y with self-sealing fuel tanks or armour.
-Subsequently, the D4Y was extremely vulnerable and tended to catch fire when hit.
+The aircraft had a relatively slender fuselage, which enabled it to reach high speeds during horizontal flight and in dives.
+Furthermore, it possessed excellent maneuverability despite a relatively high wing loading for the era; the Suisei had superior performance to several contemporary dive bombers, including the US Navy's Curtiss SB2C Helldiver.
+In order to conform with the IJN's long distance requirement, weight was minimized by not fitting the D4Y with self-sealing fuel tanks or armour.
+Subsequently, the D4Y was extremely vulnerable to enemy fire and prone to catching alight when struck.

-Bombs were fitted under the wings and in an internal fuselage bomb bay.
-It usually carried one 500 kg (1,100 lb) bomb but there were reports that the D4Y sometimes carried two 250 kg (550 lb) bombs.} The aircraft was armed with two 7.7 mm (.303 in) Type 97 aircraft machine guns in the nose and a 7.92 mm (.312 in) Type 1 machine gun – selected for its high rate of fire – in the rear of the cockpit.
-The rear gun was replaced by a 13 mm (.51 in) Type 2 machine gun.
+Bombs were fitted under the wings and in an internal fuselage bomb bay; it usually carried one 500 kg (1,100 lb) bomb but there were reports that the D4Y sometimes carried two 250 kg (550 lb) bombs.
+It was also armed with a pair of 7.7 mm (.303 in) Type 97 aircraft machine guns in the nose and a 7.92 mm (.312 in) Type 1 machine gun – selected for its high rate of fire – in the rear of the cockpit.
+This rear gun was late replaced by a 13 mm (.51 in) Type 2 machine gun.
 This armament was typical for Japanese carrier-based dive-bombers, unlike "carrier attack bombers" (torpedo bombers) like the Nakajima B5N and B6N, which were not given forward-firing armament until the late-war Aichi B7A, which was expected to serve as both a dive-bomber and torpedo-bomber and was given a pair of 20mm Type 99-2 cannon.
 The forward machine guns were retained in the kamikaze version.